 Given this perspective, I have to appreciate what the Vets are doing for one reason and one reason only – they walked through the door.
 It baffles and pleases me at every class.
 Things I take for granted, like the strength to get up, get out of bed, and carry on with my day, pose an unimaginable struggle for some Vets.

 What’s more is that Central and Northern Wisconsin doesn’t have a lot to offer service members by way of community.
 Our troops go overseas and experience a true sense of brotherhood, then lose that connection at home.
 Each one has the others’ back in a way that is difficult to fully understand without the experience.
 When they return that feeling of camaraderie is gone, and they are often left to operate with a heightened sense of awareness of what they’ve lost and desperately miss.

 The Veterans who walk through the door and come to Vets’ Art Studio are creating a community TOGETHER.
 As we paint, we chat and I ask them questions about their time in the military.
 They are more than happy to share their thoughts on anything and everything – service or life in general.
 It lifts everyone’s spirits and helps us carry on, all over the creation of therapeutic art.

 A SELECTION OF ARTWORK AT VET’S ART STUDIO IN WAUSAU

-Donations to the VSA Wisconsin Vets’ Art Studio in Wausau can be made at:
+Donations to the Arts for All Wisconsin Vets’ Art Studio in Wausau can be made at:

-Please click on the red DONATE button, then type in the notes that you would like your funds allocated toward the Vets’ Art Studio in Wausau.
-VSA will honor and acknowledge your request.
+Type in the Message of Support section that you would like your funds allocated toward the Vets’ Art Studio in Wausau.
+Arts for All will honor and acknowledge your request.
 Your generosity assists vets in participating in the class and art supplies that keep their community going.

-Graphic Designer / Illustrator / VSA Wisconsin Vets’ Art Studio Facilitator
+Graphic Designer / Illustrator / Arts for All Wisconsin Vets’ Art Studio Facilitator

-For more information on VSA Wisconsin, click here.
+For more information on Arts for All Wisconsin, click here.